-51.1 The School will at all times adhere fully to the statutory guidance in place from the Department of Education issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Academies) (England) Regulations 2011, Currently: Keeping Children Safe in Education: Statutory guidance for academies and colleges (September 2024) and the departmental advice: What to do if you are worried a child is being abused - Advice for practitioners (May 2024).
-Nothing written in this policy overrides the School's duties under such legislation.

-51.2 The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis.
-The DSL and Deputy DSL's will report on safeguarding activity and progress within the School to the Governing Body annually.
+- 51.1 The School will at all times adhere fully to the statutory guidance in place from the Department of Education issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Academies) (England) Regulations 2011, Currently: Keeping Children Safe in Education: Statutory guidance for academies and colleges (September 2023) and the departmental advice: What to do if you are worried a child is being abused Advice for practitioners (September 2016).
+Nothing written in this policy overrides the School's duties under such legislation. - 51.2 The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis.
+The Designated Safeguarding Lead or the Deputy Designated Safeguarding Leads will report on safeguarding activity and progress within the School to the Governing Body annually.